Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Some estimates

-For any two zero modes at different $r$, they might not be orthogonal to each other.
-However, property (i) of proposition \ref{prop_beta_estimate_00} implies that they are not too far from being orthogonal.
-More precisely, we have: \begin{prop} There exists a constant $c>0$ which is determined by the contact form and the adapted Riemannian metric, and which has the following significance: Suppose that $\psi_1$ and $\psi_2$ are zero modes of $D_{r_1}$ and $D_{r_2}$ with $r_1\geq c$, $r_2\geq c$ and $r_1\neq r_2$, and they are of unit $L^2$-norm.
+Two zero eigensections at different $r$ might not be orthogonal to each other.
+However, property (i) of proposition \ref{prop_beta_estimate_00} implies that they are close to being orthogonal.
+More precisely, we have: \begin{prop} There exists a constant $c>0$ which determined by the contact form and the adapted metric such that the following holds.
+Suppose that $\psi_1$ and $\psi_2$ are zero modes of $D_{r_1}$ and $D_{r_2}$ with $r_1\geq c$, $r_2\geq c$ and $r_1\neq r_2$ and they are of unit $L^2$-norm.
 Then